 Aspiring PAs who choose non-STEM majors may have to take additional courses not required by their undergraduate programs to ensure they meet the typical PA studies admission requirements.
 Some take these classes as electives while enrolled in bachelor’s degree programs.
 Others take courses after graduation as part of a preparatory gap year before applying to graduate school.

 Enrollment in most physician assistant studies master’s degree programs is limited to applicants with documented work experience that involves direct patient care or other clinical experience.
 Competitive physician assistant programs typically look for applicants with anywhere from 500 to 2,000 hours of relevant experience.
-The School of Health and Rehabilitation Sciences, for instance, requires that Physician Assistant Studies Hybrid Program applicants have a ”minimum of 500 hours of direct, hands-on patient care experience (PCE).”
-Consequently, Pitt PAS-Hybrid students tend to be:
+The School of Health and Rehabilitation Sciences, for instance, requires that Physician Assistant Studies Hybrid Program applicants have a

 - EMTs or paramedics